elliot-eriksson/m7011e-project/README.md

     SENDGRID_FROM_EMAIL = "your_sendgrid_mail"
     ```

-- For all other microservices:
+- For all other microservices, place the `.env` in main folder for the microservices (next to manage.py):
     - Only the RabbitMQ URL is required in the `.env` file:
     ```env
     RABBITMQ_URL=amqps://<username>:<password>@<host>/<vhost>